vincentvankrunkelsven/Zeitreihenanalyse_beta/chapter2.md

 Consider the process:
 $$Y_t = 0.4 Y _{t-1} + 0.2 Y _{t-2} + \epsilon _t.$$

-We can simulate one possible path of this process with 100 observation by `arima.sim(ar = c(0.4, 0.2), n = 100)`.
+We can simulate one possible path of this process with 100 observation by typing `arima.sim(ar = c(0.4, 0.2), n = 100)`.